Learning 6-DoF Fine-grained Grasp Detection Based on Part Affordance Grounding: Acknowledgments

 \section{Acknowledgments}

-This work acknowledges the support by the following programs: National Natural Science Foundation of China (T2125009, 92048302).
+This work acknowledges the support by the following programs: Postdoctoral Fellowship Program of CPSF (GZC20232292).
+National Natural Science Foundation of China (T2125009, 92048302).
 The funding of the "Pioneer" R\&D Program of Zhejiang (Grant No. 2023C03007).
-The funding of Laoshan laboratory (Grant No. LSKJ202205300).
-Postdoctoral Fellowship Program of CPSF (GZC20232292).
+Suzhou Key Laboratory of Artificial Intelligence and Social Governance Technologies (SZS2023007), Smart Social Governance Technology and Innovative Application Platform (YZCXPT2023101).